switch to system theme

 My Tooth Took a Tumble!
 What to Do When Your Smile Gets Chipped

-By Monarchy Media LLC on January 9, 2025 at 6:41 PM
+Written by Monarchy Media LLC on January 9, 2025 at 6:41 PM

 We've all been there.
 Maybe it was a rogue popcorn kernel, a tumble on the sidewalk, or that one time you thought you could open a bottle with your teeth (we've all tried it, right?).
 Whatever the cause, a chipped or cracked tooth can be a real pain—literally and figuratively.
 It's enough to make anyone feel like their smile is suddenly in shambles.